Preparing for Your Hike Starts with Snacks

 My name is Tim Hoime and I completed the Rim to Rim hike on May 20, 2018.
-I am sixty years old and for the past 40 years, I’ve had a love for hiking and the outdoors.
+I am sixty-two years old and for over 40 years, I’ve had a love for hiking and the outdoors.

 At its deepest, (Colorado River) the trail descends to a point 2,200 feet above sea level.
 This trail is considered fairly difficult taking into account both distance traveled and a considerable elevation change of over 10,000 feet.

-There were twenty-five hikers in our group, twenty-two hikers and three volunteers (driver's, beer runners, and etcetera).
+There were twenty-five hikers in our group, twenty-two hikers, and three volunteers (drivers, beer runners, etcetera).
 Our ages ranged from sixty years young (that’s me!) to twenty-seven years old.
 We were an eclectic group, consisting of physical therapists, physicians, personal trainers, salespeople, and military personnel.

 As for our group, this was the 2nd trip for fourteen of our hiking party, and the 1st Rim-to-Rim experience for nine individuals!